retooth2/xenharmlib/doc/posttonal.rst

 Period normalization guarantees uniqueness, but not that pitch classes are in ascending order (as you can see from the jump from 11 to 1).
-They guarantee however that at most one such violation of the order occurs.
+They guarantee, however, that at most one such violation of the order occurs.

-If visualized as a closed necklace the resulting pitch class set of both normalizations share the same geometric form, however the starting point (highlighted in green) is different:
+If visualized as a closed necklace, the resulting pitch class sets of both normalizations share the same geometric form; however, the starting point (highlighted in green) is different:

 .. image:: _static/images/scale-closed-necklace-pcs-vs-period-1.png